WSHE (AM): History

 This station signed on in May 1961 as daytimer WMHI on 1370 AM.
-From 1975 through 1988, WZYQ was contemporary hit radio (CHR) station "14ZYQ", transitioning to "Z104" during that era, with a brand emphasizing its simulcast on WZYQ-FM (103.9 FM).
+From 1975 through 1988, WZYQ was contemporary hit radio (CHR) station "14ZYQ", transitioning to "Z104" during that era, with a brand emphasizing its simulcast on WZYQ-FM 103.9.
 The station received permission to add nighttime operation and move to 820 AM in 1986.
 Two years later, 820 AM split from the simulcast, becoming country "The Big Q" WQSI with Frederick Keys baseball.
 The FM station dropped the "-FM" suffix from its call sign (becoming WZYQ) and continued with CHR.
-Both stations were purchased by Liberty Broadcasting, the owner of oldies station WXTR (104.1 FM, Waldorf, Maryland), in 1995.
+Both stations were purchased by Liberty Broadcasting, the owner of oldies station WXTR-FM 104.1 in Waldorf, Maryland, in 1995.
 Liberty's interest was in pairing WZYQ with WXTR, as WXTR's signal did not cover the northwestern Washington metropolitan area.
 All three stations were sold to Bonneville International the following year, who revived the "Z104" brand on the FM pair and built a successful CHR outlet focused on the Washington market.
-103.9 FM is now WTLP, a simulcast partner for WTOP-FM.

 Although the call sign WXTR moved over from 104.1 FM, Bonneville continued with country music on 820 AM.
-As with 103.9 FM, starting in 2000 Bonneville used 820 AM to bolster the coverage of one of their Washington-market stations to the northwest.
-Local programming ended on WXTR when it began simulcasting WTOP on December 18.
+As with 103.9 FM, starting in 2000, Bonneville used 820 AM to bolster the coverage of one of their Washington-market stations to the northwest.
+Local programming ended on WXTR when it began simulcasting WTOP (1500 AM) on December 18.
 The WTOP call sign was "parked" on the station when it was moved off of its historical home at 1500 AM on January 11, 2006.
 On March 30, 2006, the station joined Washington Post Radio, continuing with its successor Talk Radio 3WT (under the call signs WTWT and WWWB, respectively) until the network was shut down on September 15, 2008.
 The station then became a simulcast of Federal News Radio, taking the call sign WWFD to match.
 Bonneville sold its entire Washington cluster to Hubbard Broadcasting in 2011.

 The Gamut began as an eclectic hobby Internet radio station run by WTOP-FM engineer Dave Kolesar.
 WTOP management took an interest in the project, and after retooling the music and coming up with the name The Gamut, it began broadcasting on the HD3 subchannel of WTOP-FM on December 5, 2011.
 WWFD was the first analog home of the format, beginning its simulcast on March 20, 2013.
-The Gamut later added a translator on 104.3 (W282BA) in Leesburg, Virginia that was previously used to repeat the main signal of WTOP-FM.
+The Gamut later added a translator on 104.3 (W282BA) in Leesburg, Virginia, that was previously used to repeat the main signal of WTOP-FM.
 This translator was given a power boost, becoming W283CD at 104.5, and relocated to Sterling in 2015.
-In February 2016, independently owned translator W252DC signed on from Great Falls, Virginia on 98.3.
+In February 2016, independently owned translator W252DC signed on from Great Falls, Virginia, on 98.3.